magento/devdocs/guides/v2.2/release-notes/bk-release-notes.md

 ## Magento Shipping release notes

-We provide a list of current fixes and enhancements to the Magento Shipping extension [here]({{page.baseurl}}release-notes/ReleaseNotesMagentoShipping2.2.x.html).
+We provide a list of current fixes and enhancements to the Magento Shipping extension in the [Magento Shipping Release Notes]({{page.baseurl}}release-notes/ReleaseNotesMagentoShipping2.2.x.html).